m-ujifusa/meal-planner/README.md

      - Deploy to GitHub Pages

 4. **Start using**
-   - Open your deployed site (it will auto-load credentials from `config.js`)
+   - Open your deployed site
-   - Sign in with Google when prompted
+   - **First time only:** Click "Allow" when Google asks for permission
+   - **Every subsequent visit:** App loads automatically (credentials and auth token are saved)
    - Start planning meals!

-   **Note**: If you didn't create `config.js`, you can enter credentials manually each time.
+   **Authentication Flow:**
+   - Credentials (Client ID, Spreadsheet ID) → Saved in `localStorage` (persists forever)
+   - Access Token → Saved in `localStorage` (persists until you sign out)
+   - You only need to click "Allow" on Google popup once per browser

 ## Project Structure